A topic from the subject of Experimentation in Chemistry.

 Procedure:

-1. Wear appropriate safety gear.
-This includes safety goggles, gloves, and a lab coat.
+1. Wear appropriate safety gear: Put on safety goggles, and a lab coat and gloves if available.

-2. Set up the experiment in a well-ventilated area.
-Keep all flammable materials away from the Bunsen burner.
+2. Set up the experiment in a well-ventilated area: Ensure there are no flammable materials near the Bunsen burner.

-3. Light the Bunsen burner.
+3. Light the Bunsen burner: Use a match (or lighter with adult supervision) to light the Bunsen burner.
 Adjust the flame to a small, blue flame.

-4. Hold the test tube in a test tube holder.
-Fill the test tube with about 5 mL of water.
+4. Prepare the test tube: Using the test tube holder, fill the test tube with approximately 5 mL of water.

-5. Heat the water.
-Slowly move the test tube into the flame, keeping the test tube at an angle.
+5. Heat the water: Slowly and carefully move the test tube (held with the test tube holder) into the Bunsen burner flame, keeping the test tube at an angle to prevent splashing.
+Never point the test tube towards yourself or others.

 Observations:

-• The water will heat up and begin to bubble and form steam.
+• The water will heat up, forming bubbles and eventually steam.

 Conclusions: